-RECEIVE MODULE
+MODULE NAME: RECEIVE

 This module is used to receive commodities at the facility.

 To enter the module, select it from the home-page by tapping the Receive button.
 This will take you to a screen similar to the one below where you will enter the details of the commodities that you are receiving.